maros/Zway-MotionTrigger/README.md

 ## preconditions

 Multiple optional conditions to check before a switch will be triggered.
+Luminosity sensors, and the Astronomy module from https://github.com/maros/Zway-Astronomy are particularly well suited to be included in such condition checks.

 ## preconditions.device